 Often the cause of anxiety disorders is not known.
 Many people with an anxiety disorder say they have felt nervous and anxious all their lives.
 This problem can occur at any age.
 Children who have at least one parent with the diagnosis of depression are more than twice as likely to have an anxiety disorder than other children.

 Anxiety disorders often occur with other problems, such as:

 A panic attack is a sudden feeling of extreme anxiety or intense fear without a clear cause or when there is no danger.
 Panic attacks are common.
-They sometimes occur in otherwise normal, healthy people.
+They sometimes occur in otherwise healthy people.
 An attack starts suddenly and usually lasts from 5 to 20 minutes but may last even longer, up to a few hours.
 You have the most anxiety about 10 minutes after the attack starts.